lzgabel/zdb/README.md

 > This approach doesn't work anymore with 8.3+ and non-root containers.
 See related
 > issue https://github.com/Zelldon/zdb/issues/332

-If have Zeebe installed in Kubernetes and want to investigate the Zeebe data you can run `zdb` as an [ephemeral container](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/)
+If you have Zeebe installed in Kubernetes and want to investigate the Zeebe data, you can run `zdb` as an [ephemeral container](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/)

 ```